mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/server_side_actions/index.md

 ### Server Side Dependencies
 This is a list of Tipos that are referenced by the Cloud Function.
 The list is sent in the request to the server.
 In the TipoDefinition an array of Tipos and `tipo_filters` are defined.

-In the TipoDefinition configuraiton for server dependecies is captured under various actions.
+In the TipoDefinition configuration for server dependecies is captured under various actions.

 Server dependency is an array each containing the following: